 Below is a compilation of articles related to communities' participation in the Community Rating System, a voluntary program that rewards communities for going above and beyond minimum floodplain management requirements.
 The articles are taken from our Floodplain Management Today quarterly newsletters.
 While they pertain to specific elements of CRS, the articles may be a resource for any floodplain administrator looking to improve their local program.
-For any questions or clarifications about CRS or interest in joining the program, please contact Katie Ringland for help.
+For any questions or clarifications about CRS or interest in joining the program, please contact Adele Phillips for assistance.

 Joining the Community Rating System